-In other words, by pushing the relationship lever too hard and placing far too light of a touch on structure and goals, we subverted the delicate equilibrium of effective relationships.
-But, as technology writer, Edward Tenner (2018), notes this phenomenon is also common in medicine: “We know that the obsession with childhood hygiene, so popular since the early twentieth century, can weaken the immune system.
+And herein lies the mentoring paradox.
+By pushing the relationship lever too hard, we subverted the delicate equilibrium in ways that actually weakened the relationships.
+Technology writer Edward Tenner (2018) notes that this phenomenon is common in medicine: “We know that the obsession with childhood hygiene, so popular since the early twentieth century, can weaken the immune system.
 We know that over-prescription of antibiotics can foster superbugs, that liberal use of opioids can reduce their effectiveness and encourage addiction, and that habitual reliance on sleeping pills can worsen insomnia.
 Few of us renounce medicine or pharmaceuticals, but we have a new respect for natural equilibria.”
-We also see this tension in community life, when freedom is pitted against the need to ensure equality, which requires constraints on more powerful interests (Rappaport, 1991; Schumacher, 1977).
+We also see this tension in community life, when personal freedom is pitted against the need to ensure equality, which requires constraints on more powerful interests (see Prof. Julian Rappaport’s thought-provoking paper “In praise of paradox“).
 And it certainly runs through the helping professionals, when the values of intuition and community collaboration brush up against the need for structure, expertise, and definable goals.

 In mentoring, a close relationship is vitally important.
 But when it is construed as the only active ingredient, it creates unrealistic pressure on everyday relationships–zapping them of the closeness that can come when there are shared goals and a sense of purpose.